anjurad/slider/docs/external-config.md

 ```
 Unknown keys are ignored.
 Colors are normalized to `#rrggbb`.
 Numeric values are clamped.

+Title precedence
+- If the loaded deck provides `app-name` in frontmatter, the browser tab title uses that value.
+- Otherwise, the tab title uses `config.appName` (or `brand`).

 Examples
 - URL param:
   - `slider.html?config=https://example.com/slideapp-config.json`